 Barbie moved to Idaho and officially opened her business, aptly named “Sew Good” in 1994.
 While she does all sorts of sewing, Barbie specializes in formal, bridal, and couture clothing.

-A member of the Association of Sewing and Design Professionals since 1996, she attends yearly educational sewing conferences to learn varied and new techniques in her field.
+A member of the Association of Sewing and Design Professionals (ASDP) since 1996, she attends yearly educational sewing conferences to learn varied and new techniques in her field.
 She takes classes whenever she can to further her sewing abilities; she studied with Kenneth King to learn European pattern drafting and fitting, with Sandra Ericson to learn Madeleine Vionnet methods, as well as design techniques, and with Susan Khalje to further enhance her couture clothing construction knowledge.
 She even attended Susan’s “Couture Tour” of Paris, where she spent time in the city learning pattern draping and couture embroidery techniques.

 Barbie teaches intermediate through advanced students.
 She works almost exclusively with